j450h1/udacity-data-scientist-nanodegree-project-1-write-a-data-science-blog-post/README.md

 * For a seamless experience, it is recommended that you install Python 3 through the Anaconda distribution as per: https://problemsolvingwithpython.com/01-Orientation/01.03-Installing-Anaconda-on-Windows/

+# Files/folders

+* **data**: The raw source data which includes baby names by year, by year and US state, and shape files for US states to generate state maps

+* **figs**: Any charts/figures generated that were published to the blog

 # Source Data

 * US Baby Names - https://catalog.data.gov/dataset/baby-names-from-social-security-card-applications-national-level-data